Home Football UEFA Nations League Prize Money – Distribution & Breakdown

 League B will pay 1 million euros ($1.12 million) per team, while in League C it’s 750,000 euros ($840,000) and in League D it’s 500,000 euros ($559,000).
 Group winners will double their money.

-Distribution & Breakdown Of UEFA Nations League Prize Money
+Breakdown and distribution of UEFA Nations League Prize Money 2023

 The prize money to be distributed was announced in March 2018.
 A total of €76.25 million in solidarity and bonus fees will be distributed to the 55 participating national teams.